cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

 ## Service Template

-Sometimes, your pooler will require some different labels, annotations, or even change the type of the service, you can achive that by using the `serviceTemplate` field:
+Sometimes, your pooler will require some different labels, annotations, or even change the type of the service, you can achieve that by using the `serviceTemplate` field:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1